-Electricity Repair category 2 Notes The electrical installation appears dated as the fuse box is of an older style and there is a general lack of sockets within some apartments which may not meet current day needs.
-Full or partial rewiring may be required.
+Electricity Repair category: 1 Notes: The consumer unit is of materials which may not comply with the most up to date Building Regulations.
 Further advice will be available from an NICEIC/SELECT registered electrician.
 It is recommended that all electrical installations be checked every five years or on change of ownership to keep up to date with frequent changes in Safety Regulations.
 Further advice will be available from a qualified NICEIC/ SELECT registered Contractor.
 It should be appreciated that only recently constructed or rewired properties will have installations which fully comply with IET regulations.

 Gas

-Repair category 1
+Repair category:

-Notes No significant defects evident.
+Notes: No significant defects evident.

-Gas

-Repair category 1

-Notes Trade bodies governing gas installations currently advise that gas appliances should be tested prior to change in occupancy and thereafter at least once a year by a Gas Safe registered contractor.
+Trade bodies governing gas installations currently advise that gas appliances should be tested prior to change in occupancy and thereafter at least once a year by a Gas Safe registered contractor.
 It is assumed that gas appliances comply with relevant regulations.